peterOutOfLowerGumtree/peterOutOfLowerGumtree.github.io/README.md

 # Bootstrap Website hosting wk 3 JavaScript projects #

-A website hosted on [jameswhiteley.tk](http://jameswhiteley.tk/) containing the JavaScript projects completed in week 3 of training.
+A Bootstrap website hosted on [jameswhiteley.tk](http://jameswhiteley.tk/) which was originally made as a project in my third week (HTML/CSS/JavaScript) of training with QA Consulting.
 The corresponding GitHub repository for these projects can be found [here](https://github.com/peterOutOfLowerGumtree/QA-JavaScript).